8TH GRADE PROMOTION CEREMONY PARTICIPATION REQUIREMENTS

 According to the Fourth Amendment to the Constitution, citizens are protected from unreasonable searches and seizures.
 Middle school students do not lose this right.
 However, school officials have the right to conduct a search of a student’s locker and/or students belongings if the administration has reasonable cause (which remains school property), as long as this right has been previously announced or published within the school.
 (This paragraph is the announcement.)

-If it becomes necessary for a student to take any form of medication at school (either prescription and over-the-counter medications), a completed Authorization for Medication form must be presented to the office staff.
+If it becomes necessary for a student to take any form of medication at school (either prescription and over-the-counter medications), a completed Authorization for Medication Form must be on file with the school nurse.
 All medication will be kept and dispensed through the nurse’s office.
 Students may not carry medicine at school or store it in lockers.

 Students are required to have a pass any time they are out of class.
 Passes will be written in student binder reminders.
 There are no exceptions.
 Anyone in the hall without one will be sent back to class.
 Students will not be given passes during the first and last 15 minutes of any period except in case of emergencies.